What is the Venture Incubation Program?

-The VIP is a resource-rich program designed to help all current Harvard students and select alumni at the i-lab, Launch Lab X, and Life Lab pursue entrepreneurial ventures while diving deep into the world of innovation and business.
-The VIP helps them to develop their ideas by providing advising, mentors, workshops, and numerous resources, including coworking space in our state-of-the-art lab.
+The Venture Incubation Program is a resource-rich program designed to help all current Harvard students and select alumni at the i-lab, Launch Lab X, and Life Lab pursue entrepreneurial ventures while diving deep into the world of innovation and business.
+The Venture Incubation Program helps them to develop their ideas by providing advising, mentors, workshops, and numerous resources, including co-working space in our state-of-the-art lab.
 More on the VIP.

-The President’s Innovation Challenge (PIC) is a yearly student competition sponsored by the Office of the President of Harvard University and the Bertarelli Foundation that awards more than $410,000 in prize money to Harvard-led ventures that have the best plans for world-changing impact.
+The President’s Innovation Challenge (the Challenge) is a yearly student competition sponsored by the Office of the President of Harvard University and the Bertarelli Foundation that awards more than $410,000 in prize money to Harvard-led ventures that have the best plans for world-changing impact.

-To be eligible to compete in the PIC, you must first apply to the Spring VIP.
-If accepted, you will automatically have a chance to become a finalist in the PIC.
-We will help you to develop your idea and to make traction during the semester, and, if you are chosen as a finalist, we will help you to deliver a compelling pitch for the PIC Awards Ceremony at the end of the semester.
+To be eligible to compete in the Challenge, you must first apply to the Spring Venture Incubation Program.
+If accepted, you will automatically have a chance to become a finalist in the Challenge.
+We will help you to develop your idea and to make traction during the semester, and, if you are chosen as a finalist, we will help you to deliver a compelling pitch for the President’s Innovation Challenge Showcase & Awards Ceremony at the end of the semester.

 Entries in the Challenge will be divided into three tracks: